Neo802/CryptomachineWin/README.md

 # CryptomachineWin - Windows port of the original Cryptomachine
-This project was initially released on GitHub on January 19th 2025, for Android, now ported to Windows on July 15th 2025.
+This project was initially released on GitHub on January 19th 2025, for Android, now ported to Windows on July 15th 2025 in C++ thanks to the Qt Framework.
 It is capable of performing several cryptographic tasks for several classical **cypher algorithms**, such as:
 - Caesar
 - Vatsayana